MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

    [job]
    wall_time = 1:30:00

-thwaites
+ensemble
 --------

-``landice/ensemble_generator/thwaites`` uses the ensemble framework to create and ensemble of 4 km resolution Thwaites Glacier simulations integrated from 2000 to 2100 with two parameters varying:
+``landice/ensemble_generator/ensemble`` uses the ensemble framework to create and ensemble of simulations integrated from 2000 to 2100.
+The test case can be applied to any domain and set of input files.
+If the default namelist and streams settings are not appropriate, they can be adjusted or a new test case can be set up mirroring the existing one.

-* basal friction power law exponent: range [0.1, 0.333]

-* von Mises threshold stress for calving: range [100, 300] kPa

-The initial condition file is specified in the ``ensemble_generator.cfg`` file or a user modification of it.
-The forcing files for the simulation are hard-coded in the test case streams file  and are located on the NERSC filesystem.
 The model configuration uses:

 * first-order velocity solver